Is Online Sports Betting Legal in California?

 What Sports Can You Bet on Online in California?

 As we’ve said, sports betting is currently not legal in California.
 Despite this, it’s one of the most active states in terms of pro sports teams and fans.

 California is home to 19 professional sports franchises in baseball, hockey, football, soccer, and basketball.
 When sports gambling legislation is passed, we predict they will all be available to bet on.

 There are four National Football League teams in California, the LA Chargers, the LA Rams, the Oakland Raiders and the San Francisco 49ers.
 Between them, they have 9 Super Bowls, and the 49ers the most successful with 5.
 Football betting is one of the most popular markets for bettors in California.
 You can bet on the winners of the Super Bowl, the MVP, individual matches with or without point spreads, and many more.

 NBA Basketball Betting in California

-California is shaping up to be at the centre of the action in the NBA again this year, with LeBron James completing a move to the LA Lakers and setting up a tantalising showdown with last years champions the Golden State Warriors.
+California is shaping up to be at the center of the action in the NBA again this year, with LeBron James completing a move to the LA Lakers and setting up a tantalizing showdown with last years champions the Golden State Warriors.

 MLB Baseball Betting in California